AidaAfshar/LLM_ModelSelection/README.md

 This repository studies online model selection methods for post training LLMs with GRPO+LoRA adapters.
 The pipeline trains multiple base models ,each with unique configuration, and uses a meta-selection strategy to choose which base model to train at each episode, then logs training and reward behavior for comparison across selection methods.
-For memory efficiency, each base model is identified with a unique LoRA adaptor and the pretrained model is shared.
+For memory efficiency, each base model is identified with a unique LoRA adaptor and the pretrained model, in this case "meta-llama/Llama-3.2-3B-Instruct", is shared.

 ## Folder Structure